-Critical Care is a specialty that cares for patients with acute life-threatening illness.
-Critical Care is delivered through a highly specialized Intensive Care Unit, also known as Intensive Treatment Unit/Critical Care Unit.
+The Department of Critical Care is a specialty that cares for patients with acute life-threatening illness.
+We have a highly specialized Intensive Care Unit, also known as Intensive Treatment Unit/Critical Care Unit.
 Patients are usually transferred to ICU after initial stabilization at emergency room, operation theatre or recovery room.
 Apart from Intensivists, Critical care team includes respiratory therapists, Physiotherapists, Critical care nurses, Dieticians and ICU Technicians.

 Typical examples of Critical Illness includes severe infections, heart ailments, poisoning, stroke, trauma, burns, organ failures and preterm births.